mendix/docs/content/howto/mobile/native-custom-fonts.md

 When it comes to fonts files, several standards and types are common.
 True Type (*.ttf*), Open Type (*.otf* or *.ttf*), and Web Open Font Format (*.woff*) are the most common.

-As this document focuses on native mobile platforms only, the later one can be safely ignored.
+The *.woff* file type does not work with native mobile apps.
+As this document focuses on native mobile platforms only, you should not use this file type in your apps.

 Open Type fonts support a variety of metadata as also the possibility to package multiple font varieties in a single file.
 This feature is not supported for mobile platforms.
 You should have each variety of the Font Family you would like to add as a separate file.